EnVision-Research/HomoInterpGAN/readme.md

 |      4       |    Hair style     |        Bald, Receding_Hairline, Bangs         |
 |      5       |        Age        |                     Young                     |

+# Updates

+- Jun 17, 2019: It is observed that the face alignment tool is not perfect, and the results of "Testing on unaligned images" does not perform as well as results in CelebA dataset.
+To make the model less sensitive of the alignment issue, we add random shifting in center_crop during training.
+The shifting range can be controlled by "--random_crop_bias".
+We have updated the pretarined model by fine-tuning it with "random_crop_bias=10", which leads to better results in unaligned images.

 # Reference

 [Ying-Cong Chen](http://appsrv.cse.cuhk.edu.hk/~ycchen/), Xiaogang Xu, Zhuotao Tian, [Jiaya Jia](http://jiaya.me/), "Homomorphic Latent Space Interpolation for Unpaired Image-to-image Translation" , *Computer Vision and Pattern Recognition (CVPR), 2019* [PDF](<http://appsrv.cse.cuhk.edu.hk/~ycchen/pdfFiles/HomoInterp.pdf>)